mikkelsvartveit/thesis/preproject/content/03-methods.md

 - Exclusion of papers after applying IC on full-text
 - Exclusion of papers after QA on full-text

 ML-ISA inclusion critera focuses on filtering out papers that does not apply machine learning to binary code of unknown ISA, i.e. without disassembly.
 In addition for the paper to be relevant in the field, we require that the proposed method attempts to aid software reverse engineering.
 CNN inclusion criteria are a bit less strict, and does not require the paper to focus on reverse engineering specifically.
 We want to discover ways of applying CNN's on binary code directly, which means mainly excluding papers that require disassembled input.
+The specific IC's and QA's for both topics are:
 (Some mention of quality assesment would be nice ? )

+ML-ISA:

+- The paper attempts to reverse engineer or aid in reverse engineering of raw binaries
+- The paper applies machine learning techniques on binary programs
+- The method does not require disassembly, i.e. knowledge of all ISA information on the binary

+CNN:

+- The paper applies CNN to binary code of some sort
+- The method does not require reverse engineering the binary first
+- The method is not highly optimised for a specific task to the degree that it would be non-transferrable to other target features

 \begin{table}[h!]
 \centering